-5. Continue to market the use of tax credits and other incentives to encourage the rehabilitation of historic structures and new construction.
+Continue to market the use of tax credits and other incentives to encourage the rehabilitation of historic structures and new construction.

-Who: City Officials, DDD, Canal Street Development Corporation When: Next five years Resources: Staff time
+Who: City Officials, DDD, Canal Street Development Corporation

 The City and DDD must remain aggressive in reaching out to property owners and developers to ensure that they are aware of GO Zone incentives, legislation such as expanded New Markets Tax Credits, Historic Rehabilitation Tax Credits, and Low Income Housing Tax Credits.
 The City and DDD should also direct stakeholders to the resources that can help to guide them through the considerable technical, legal, and financial requirements of these programs.
 The City should also push Congress for a long-term extension of the GO Zone program both to maintain stalled projects' eligibility for the subsidies and to facilitate more of a phased (though still substantial) pace of redevelopment.